CambridgeNuclear/SCONE/docs/Geometry.rst

 ''''''''

 A number of terms is going to be introduced in this section (e.g. *surface tolerance*, *surface transparency*).
 These names are specific to SCONE.
-Similar concept can be found in other codes under different names.
+However, very similar concepts can be found in other codes albeit under different names.

 Constructive Solid Geometry
 ---------------------------

-Constructive Solid Geometry (CSG) is a standard way to represent volumes in Monte Carlo Codes.
+Constructive Solid Geometry (CSG) is a standard way to represent volumes in Monte Carlo codes.
-Many better references that explain details of how it works are available [RefList], thus only a brief overview will be given here.
+Many better references that explain details of how it works are available [Salvat]_ [Briesmeister]_, thus only a brief overview will be given here.

 In principle, a surface can be represented by an equation :math:`0 = F(r)`.
 Thus, for any point in a geometry it is possible to evaluate :math:`F(r) = c`.
 Now *halfspaces* can be defined using the